18 April 2025

 5. Error Messages: If you’re getting cryptic errors like “NVLDDMKM stopped responding,” don’t just Google it and hope for the best.
 It’s your hardware crying for help.

-First things first: Is your gaming rig overheating?
-Modern hardware is built with thermal throttling, so if things get too hot, performance plummets or your PC outright shuts off.- Tools to Use: Software like HWMonitor, MSI Afterburner, or Core Temp lets you monitor your CPU and GPU temperatures.
+- Tools to Use: Software like HWMonitor, MSI Afterburner, or Core Temp lets you monitor your CPU and GPU temperatures.

 - What to Look For: Ideally, your GPU should stay below 85°C under load, and your CPU should be under 80°C. Anything higher?
 Time to clean that PC or rethink your cooling setup.